Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ## Configure How to access Hadoop Namenode

    We need to let SSM know where Hadoop Namenode is.
-There are 2 cases,
+There are 2 cases below.

 ### HA-Namenode
    open `smart-site.xml`, configure Hadoop cluster NameNode RPC address, and fill the value field with the path of Hadoop configuration files, for example "file:///etc/hadoop/conf".